gkouziik/eslint-plugin-security-node/docs/rules/detect-nosql-injection.md

 The attack could be the string **'\'; return \'\' == \''** and the where clause would be evaluated to **this.name === ''; return '' == ''**,that results in returning all users instead of only those who matches the clause.

-The solution here is to never use the $where operator.Why?
+The solution here is to never use the $where operator.
+Why?
 I list it here:

 * Performance: since you can run arbitary Javscript code, the $where operator is not optimized.
 That means: indexes will be ignored.